 College Heights is proposed to be a walkable neighborhood based on walkable neighborhood systems research to be an affordable, sustainable replacement for suburbia.

 The Rebirth of the Walking Neighborhood Killed by the Car

-College Heights is a proposed walking-oriented community on a quarry owned by the City of Hayward.
-The project would have over 700 condominiums and townhouses designed to provide healthy, safe, affordable places to live while lowering dependence on privately owned cars.
-The walkway approach allows substantially more development per acre than typical streets, and is only possible because of the potential for non-auto modes to reach the nearby CSUEB campus, downtown Hayward, and BART for the four markets College Heights will serve.
-City policy in support is already in place.
+Going under the current name, College Heights is a proposed walkable neighborhood community on a former quarry site owned by the City of Hayward.
+The project would have a collection of 732 condominiums and townhouses designed to provide a healthy, safe, affordable place to live while lowering dependence on privately owned cars.
+The walkable neighborhood approach allows substantially more development per acre than typical suburban streets, and is only possible because of the potential for non-private auto modes to reach the nearby CSUEB campus, transit to downtown Hayward, and BART for the four markets College Heights will serve.
+City policy in support of this development is already in place.

-College Heights’ residential areas would be largely car-free, with small parks and walkways that lead to a Village Center.
+College Heights’ residential area is designed to be largely car-free, with limited private car parking, small parks and walkways that lead to a Village Center.
 The Village Center will include a community center, bus-way, Village Square, small grocery store and café with a view of the Bay.
 The Community Center will offer ATM, HOA business office, meeting rooms, fitness center, and library.
-Groceries will be within easy walking distance at The Corner Store.
-The Village Bus provides frequent, fast and free service for Village residents, reaching the CSUEB campus in two minutes and downtown Hayward and BART station in six minutes.
+Groceries will be within easy walking distance at The Corner Store, or by delivery to the Community Center, or home (by arrangement).
+The Village Bus will provide frequent, fast and free service for Village residents, reaching the CSUEB campus in two minutes and downtown Hayward and BART station in six minutes.